Unit Testing in Node.js: A Comprehensive Guide for Developers

 Integrating unit tests into your CI/CD (Continuous Integration/Continuous Deployment) pipeline is crucial for ensuring the quality and stability of your Node.js applications.

-8. Trigger the CI/CD Pipeline: Set up triggers for the CI/CD pipeline, such as automatically triggering on each commit or pull request, or based on a schedule.
+8. Trigger the CI/CD Pipeline: Set up triggers for the CI/CD pipeline, such as automatically triggering each commit or pull request, or based on a schedule.

 9. Monitor the Pipeline: Regularly monitor the CI/CD pipeline to ensure that it runs successfully and alerts you promptly if any tests fail.